NativeScript/docs-v7/vuejs-docs/ns-ui/SideDrawer/getting-started.md

 title: Getting Started
 page_title: RadSideDrawer Getting Started | Progress NativeScript UI Documentation
 description: This article explains how RadSideDrawer is used with Vue.
-slug: sidedrawer-gettingstarted-vue
+slug: sidedrawer-gettingstarted-vue, nativescript, professional, ui
 tags: sidedrawer, Vue
 position: 2
 publish: true
 ---

-# RadSideDrawer: Getting Started
+# RadSideDrawer Getting Started
 This article explains how to create a simple RadSideDrawer with Vue.

 > By design the `RadSideDrawer` is designed to be placed as a single child in your component's HTML, this excludes the use of a `<ActionBar><ActionBar>` which is not treated as a simple element by NativeScript and can be used with `RadSideDrawer` by placing it in the beginning of the HTML.